apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Family whose home was hit by space debris seeks damages from NASA**
+**Israeli army says soldiers ‘violated orders’ by tying man to jeep**

-You can read more about it [here](https://www.washingtonpost.com/technology/2024/06/23/florida-space-debris-nasa/).
+You can read more about it [here](https://www.aljazeera.com/program/newsfeed/2024/6/23/israeli-military-says-soldiers-violated-orders-by-tying-man-to-vehicle).

 ## Requirements
 - Python 3.8